DenysRudenko/Project4-CLI-Expenses/TESTING.md

 ## Testing User Stories

-### 1. As a Site Admin I can create, read, update and delete questions and answers so that I can manage the site content
+### 1. As a Site Admin I can create, read, update and delete expenses and incomes so that I can manage the site content

-* An admin site has been provided so that the Site Admin can manage question and replies.
+* An admin site has been provided so that the Site Admin can manage expenses and incomes.

-* Question and replies can be created, read, updated and deleted from the site.
+* Expenses and incomes can be created, read, updated and deleted from the site.

-* Questions and replies main fields are being displayed for the Site Admin to identify them easily.
+* Expenses and incomes main fields are being displayed for the Site Admin to identify them easily.

-* Questions and replies can be filtered and searched to narrow down a specific group.
+* Expenses and incomes can be filtered and searched to narrow down a specific group.

-### 2. As a Site User I can register an account so that I can create and rate questions and replies
+### 2. As a Site User I can register an account so that I can create expenses/incomes

 * Account registration has been provided for Site User.

-* Registered Site Users are given the possibility to submit questions and replies.
+* Registered Site Users are given the possibility to submit expenses and incomes.

-* Registered Site Users are able to edit and delete their own questions.
+* Registered Site Users are able to edit and delete their expenses and incomes.

-* Registered Site Users are able to vote upvote and downvote questions and replies.

 ### 3. As a Site User I can create new questions so that I can receive help from other users